-Tents banned from NoMa underpass after a final clean-up
+Tents banned from K Street underpass in NoMa after a final clean-up

 With each box, duffel bag, and dresser drawer, the stack of belongings accumulating around the corner from the K St encampment grew taller.
 Volunteers, homeless residents helping their neighbors, and even reporters at times joined the effort.
 Among a collection of items belonging to encampment resident Michael Harris were plastic boxes filled with toiletries and clothing, a pair of glasses, and a copy of “How to Win Friends and Influence People,” which Harris said needed to go back to the library.